learntocloud/learn-to-cloud/docs/phase3/README.md

 Azure |[Microsoft Learn](https://docs.microsoft.com/learn/certifications/browse/) |
 GCP | [Google Cloud training](https://cloud.google.com/certification) |

-Regardless of which learning material you choose, it'll have some sort of demo/hands-on aspect to it.
+Regardless of which learning material you choose, it will have some sort of demo/hands-on aspect to it.
 Do it.
-Don't just watch/read.
-This isn't a Netflix show you're consuming, this is learning time.
+Don't just watch or read.
+This isn't a Netflix show—this is learning time.

+### Learning advice

-When you are first getting started with cloud, you'll be doing everything via the UI, and that is fine for getting started, however once you're in a job, you'll be using a CLI or Infrastructure as Code (you'll learn more about this in Phase 4) to manage your environments.
-My advice here is, for every exercise you do via the UI, look up the CLI command and do it that way too.
-By now you should be familiar with using a command line.
-(Which is a big reason Linux phase and programming comes before this one).
+When starting with the cloud, you'll do everything via the UI, which is fine initially.
+However, once you're in a job, you'll use a CLI or Infrastructure as Code (covered in Phase 4) to manage your environments.
+For every exercise you do via the UI, look up the CLI command and do it that way too.
+By now, you should be familiar with using a command line, which is why the Linux and programming phases come before this one.

 This is also a great time to introduce yourself to the official documentation, [AWS](https://docs.aws.amazon.com/index.html), [Azure](https://docs.microsoft.com/azure/?product=featured) or [GCP](https://cloud.google.com/docs)